pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 the different strokes of the writing will run together, the hollows inside the "d's" and the "e's" fill up.
-Letters the size of these printed on this page could not be&nbsp;{%- include columnbreak.html canvas=265 col=2 -%}&nbsp;formed from loose sand on a table top, no matter how much care were used.
+Letters the size of these printed on this page could not be {% include columnbreak.html canvas=265 col=2 %} formed from loose sand on a table top, no matter how much care were used.
 The corresponding limit is found in reducing newsprint on photographic film.
 When the reduction is carried below twenty diameters, the letters begin to blur over; at twenty-five diameters the blurring is very noticeable; at thirty-six diameters, if the greatest care is used, the words are still sufficiently formed to permit faintly legible enlargements to be made.
 Beyond that, everything runs together.